event-modeling/open-spaces-comocamp/readme.md

 ## Como Camp

-This will be repalced with an Event Model.
+Look at the Event Model!